The Merry Nibelung

 Performers:

-Jeffrey Halili (debut) as The Czarevitch (Aljoscha)
+Jeffrey Halili (debut) - The Czarevitch (Aljoscha)

-Jennifer Hsiung (debut) as Sonja, a young dancer
+(debut) - Sonja, a young dancer

-Joseph Specter (debut) as Ivan, a valet
+(debut) - Ivan, a valet

-Kate Kinhan-Specter as Mascha, his wife
+- Mascha, his wife

-A. Scott Bullitt as The Grand Duke
+A. Scott Bullitt - The Grand Duke

-Angela Meade (debut) as a Countess
+Angela Meade (debut) - a Countess

-Richard A. Raub (debut), music director, piano
+Richard A. Raub (debut), music director and pianist

 Performed on October 16, 2005